xiahuan357/ECEE-RL/README.md

   - `test_data_x_y.csv`: Test data
   - `ibm_x_482_x1.gml`: This is a description of a graph structure to illustrate relationships and dependencies between different attributes in the IBM dataset.

-- `tests/`: This folder contains all datasets, Python codes, and results related to the real data from the Human-Machine data of the pilot simulating the flight process on the aircraft simulator in this paper.

 - `Offline-RL_IBM_TD3_Mean_Shuf8debug.py` serves as a platform for implementing the algorithm discussed in our paper, encompassing training, testing, and estimation components.

 ## Installation Notes